 But, it is unlikely that would really get the tantrum to subside.

-Repeat it a few times with the about 1/3 of her emotional vigor (enough so she feels heard, but not so much she feels mimicked or made fun of) and your child will likely start to recover in under a minute.
+Repeat it a few times, with the about one-third of her emotional vigor (enough so she feels heard, but not so much she feels mimicked or made fun of) and your child will likely start to recover in under a minute.

-Here’s the thing: how you say your words mean much more to your child than what you say.
+Here’s the thing: How you say your words mean much more to your child than what you say.
 When you convey emotion, your child perceives empathy.
-He’ll think, Ok.
+He’ll think, okay.
 My mom really gets me.